 Lima, the capital of Peru, is located on the Pacific coast's central part, flanked by coastal deserts, and extends to the Chillon, Rimac, and Lurin river valleys.
 It covers an area of 2,672 km2 (1,031 sq mi).

 What is the average altitude of Lima City?

-Lima is a sea-level city, the average altitude of the historical city center is 528 feet (161 meters).
+Lima is a sea-level city; the average altitude of the historical city center is 528 feet (161 meters).

-What is Lima's Population by 2021?
+What is Lima's population by 2021?

 What is Lima's predominant religion?

-What is Lima's Climate?
+What is Lima's climate?

-During Summer, from December to April, the daily temperature fluctuates between the lowest from 18°C (64°F) to 22°C (72°F) and the highest from 24°C (75°F) to 29°C (84°F).
+During the summer, from December to April, the daily temperature ranges from 18°C (64°F) to 22°C (72°F) and from 24°C (75°F) to 29°C (84°F).
 During this time of the year, the days are sunny and warm.

-During winter, from June to October, the temperatures oscillate between 14 °C (57 °F) to 16 °C (61 °F) the lowest and 16 °C 61 °F) to 19 °C (66 °F) the highest.
-The sky is usually grey during this time, with morning drizzling and high humidity.
+During the winter, from June to October, temperatures range between 14 °C (57 °F) and 16 °C (61 °F), with the lowest being 14 °C (57 °F) and the highest being 16 °C (61 °F) to 19 °C (66 °F).
+The sky is usually grey during this time, with morning drizzle and high humidity.